exoplatform/developer.exoplatform.org/README.md

 You can also specify a sub-directory path.
 If you don't specify a file extension we create an index.html at the path specified

+## How to preview the site ?

+In order to get a server up and running with your Jekyll site, run:

+    rake preview

+and then browse to <http://localhost:4000>.

+## How to switch from one theme to another for your blog ?

+    rake theme:switch name="the-program"

+## How to install a theme using the theme packager ?

+    rake theme:install git="https://github.com/jekyllbootstrap/theme-twitter.git"
+    rake theme:install name="cool-theme"

+## How to package a theme using the theme packager ?

+    rake theme:package name="twitter"

 ## License